 How To Become a Free Product Tester – Influencer Marketing

-If you are looking to become a free product tester for businesses, a good place to start is to have your own quality blog with matching quality content.
+If you want to become a free product tester for businesses, a good place to start is to have a quality blog with matching quality content.

-With your content, it should be relevant to the industry that you would like to be a tester for as well as the audience associated with that industry.
+Your content should be relevant to the industry you would like to be a tester for and the audience associated with that industry.

 Your blog should offer different information on what these consumers might be looking for and how the companies can use your online presence as a channel for their free product testing opportunities.

-By maintaining a consistent YouTube presence and updating your content periodically, you can guarantee companies the world will be more aware of your online presence and target you when it comes to free product testing.
+By maintaining a consistent YouTube presence and updating your content periodically, you can guarantee companies worldwide will be more aware of your online presence and target you when it comes to free product testing.

-This generates hype for both you and them, so it’s really just a win-win deal if you’re dealing with the right people.
+This generates hype for you and them, so it’s a win-win if you deal with the right people.
 The power of online video marketing is undeniable.

 Instagram is the biggest channel for influencer marketing.
 Image credit: Marketing Charts

-Staying on the social media influencer route, you could alternatively become a free product tester by investing in your Instagram presence.
-Make use of the following you have on Instagram and any similar social media platforms.
+By staying on the social media influencer route, you could become a free product tester by investing in your Instagram presence.
+Use the following you have on Instagram and any similar social media platforms.

 There are also a few guidelines and general etiquette tips to keep in mind before diving straight into free product testing: